KasimAhmic/minimon/README.md

 ## Installation

-Minimon is still a work in progress so much works remains on simplifying the installation process.
+Minimon is still a work in progress so much work remains on simplifying the installation process.
 Currently, the only way to run the application is to run it in dev mode.
 In the future, I hope to compile everything to a single binary that can be easily downloaded and ran, but for now, the steps below will get you started.

 1. Clone the repo
    - `git clone https://github.com/KasimAhmic/minimon.git`